open-telemetry/community/governance-charter.md

 ### Community Manager Rights and Permissions

-A CM may act as an extension of the GC in pursuing its responsibilities.
+A CM may act as an extension of the GC in pursuing their responsibilities.
+Pursuant to this, the GC should hold CMs accountable for their actions if they reflect poorly on the project, its contributors, or the CNCF.
+Thus, CMs should work in collaboration with the GC, especially if their actions could be construed as controversial.
 They will be the point of contact for the CNCF on events, swag, communications, and other programs as needed.
 Thus, they will have access to Service Desk.
 Other permissions (for example, repository creation and management) can be granted by